 Analyzing an Ale’s Chemistry With Peanuts

 “Looking at normal sorts of things that beer provides to a pairing, you're thinking about, does it complement?
 Does it contrast?
-What are the mechanisms in the carbonation that help bring out those sorts of flavors,” said Sparhawk.
-“When I think about peanuts I think of richness, certainly some good fats in there, the flavor, and that roasted, salty sort of character,” said Sparhawk.
-Balancing that richness requires a beer that cleanses and refreshes the mouth so that you can continue to eat heavier feeling foods.
+What are the mechanisms in the carbonation that help bring out those sorts of flavors,” Sparhawk said.
+“When I think about peanuts, I think of richness, certainly some good fats in there, the flavor, and that roasted, salty sort of character."

 Spice It Up and Get Social